cartesi/creepts-backend/README.md

-export ACCOUNT_ADDRESS=<ETH ADDRESS TO USE FOR THE PLAYER> #alternatively you can specify the MNEMONIC env variable with the mnemonic of the desired eth wallet export DISPATCHER_URL=<URL OF THE DISPATCHER SERVER> #the one from the creepts-dapp repository export PACKLOG_CMD=<COMMAND TO USE THE PACKLOG SCRIPT> #there is one in the root directory of this repo export HASH_BINARY_CMD=<COMMAND TO USE THE CARTESI MACHINE HASH TOOL> #available in the cartesi machine-emulator repository export WEB3_PROVIDER_URI=<WITH THE URI OF THE AVAILABLE ETHEREUM NODE>
+export ACCOUNT_ADDRESS=<ETH ADDRESS TO USE FOR THE PLAYER> #alternatively you can specify the MNEMONIC env variable with the mnemonic of the desired eth wallet export DISPATCHER_URL=<URL OF THE DISPATCHER SERVER> #the one from the creepts-dapp repository export PACKLOG_CMD=<COMMAND TO USE THE PACKLOG SCRIPT> #there is one in the root directory of this repo export UNPACKLOG_CMD=<COMMAND TO USE THE UNPACKLOG SCRIPT> #there is one in the root directory of this repo export HASH_BINARY_CMD=<COMMAND TO USE THE CARTESI MACHINE HASH TOOL> #available in the cartesi machine-emulator repository export WEB3_PROVIDER_URI=<WITH THE URI OF THE AVAILABLE ETHEREUM NODE>
 ```